DalavanCloud/comdev-reporter/data/history/aaReadMe.txt

 This directory is intended for historic json data that cannot easily be recreated.
 For example LDAP group membership changes.
-It is help in a separate directory to make it easier to automate saving the data
+It is held in a separate directory to make it easier to automate saving the data